Alfred Blalock's AcademicInfluence.com Rankings

-Alfred Blalock was an American surgeon most noted for his work on the medical condition of shock as well as Tetralogy of Fallot— commonly known as Blue baby syndrome.
-He created, with assistance from his research and laboratory assistant Vivien Thomas and pediatric cardiologist Helen Taussig, the Blalock-Thomas-Taussig Shunt, a surgical procedure to relieve the cyanosis from Tetralogy of Fallot.
+Alfred Blalock was an American surgeon most noted for his work on the medical condition of shock as well as tetralogy of Fallot – commonly known as blue baby syndrome.
+He created, with assistance from his research and laboratory assistant Vivien Thomas and pediatric cardiologist Helen Taussig, the Blalock–Thomas–Taussig shunt, a surgical procedure to relieve the cyanosis from tetralogy of Fallot.
 This operation ushered in the modern era of cardiac surgery.
-He worked at both Vanderbilt University and Johns Hopkins University, where he studied both as an undergraduate and worked as chief of surgery.
+He worked at both Vanderbilt University and Johns Hopkins University, where he studied medicine and later served as chief of surgery.
 He is known as a medical pioneer who won various awards, including Albert Lasker Clinical Medical Research Award.
-Blalock was also nominated several times for the prestigious Nobel Prize in Medicine.
+Blalock was also nominated several times for the Nobel Prize in Medicine.

 This paper list is powered by the following services:

 Other Resources About Alfred Blalock